wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 If MLD snooping is enabled, an attacker might be able to join the All_DHCP_Relay_Agents_and_Servers multicast address (ff02::1:2) group to listen for address registration messages.
 However the same result can be achieved by joining the All Routers Address (ff02::2) group and listen to Gratuitous Neighbor Advertisement messages {{!RFC9131}}.
 It should be noted that this particular scenario shares the fate with DHCPv6 address assignment: if an attacker can join the All_DHCP_Relay_Agents_and_Servers multicast group, they would be able to monitor all DHCPv6 messages sent from the client to DHCPv6 servers and relays, and therefore obtain the information about addresses being assiged via DHCPv6.
-If revealing other hosts addresses and alllowing onlink peer-to-peer communication is undesirable for a given network segment, then layer2 (link-layer) isolation shall be used.
+Layer2 (link-layer) isolation allows to mitigate this threat by blocking onlink peer-to-peer communication between hosts.

 One of the use cases for the mechanism described in this document is to identify sources of malicious traffic after the fact.
 Note, however, that as the device itself is responsible for informing the DHCPv6 server that it is using an address, a malicious or compromised device can simply not send the ADDR-REG-INFORM message.
 This is an informational, optional mechanism, and is designed to aid in troubleshooting and forensics.
 On its own, it is not intended to be a strong security access mechanism.